mmcgrana/gobyexample/README.md

 ## Go by Example

-Content and build toolchain for [Go by Example](https://gobyexample.com), site that teaches Go via annotated example programs.
+Content and build toolchain for [Go by Example](https://gobyexample.com), a site that teaches Go via annotated example programs.

 ### Overview